01 of 05

 Paradise Pier Hotel

 Paradise Pier is a contemporary, Disney-owned, California beach-themed hotel with a rooftop swimming pool.
-Some of their rooms overlook California Adventure from them, you could watch World of Color from your hotel window.
+Some of their rooms overlook California Adventure and from there you could watch World of Color from your hotel window.

 Paradise Pier is cheerful, decorated in primary colors with a happy, resort feel.

-The Paradise Pier is definitely Disney-themed, but not as much so as the Disneyland hotel.
-I like the cheerful, beachside ambiance and the fact that it's not so big to get around in.
+The Paradise Pier is definitely Disney-themed, but not as much so as the Disneyland Hotel. the pros are the cheerful, beachside ambiance and the fact that it's not so big to get around in.

 As a Paradise Pier guest, you can get early entry into some parts of the theme parks (an hour before they open to the general public).
 You can also take a guided, early-morning power walk through Disney California Adventure, learn to draw a Disney cartoon character or join a Pilates exercise class.
 And the hotel offers special activities at Downtown Disney shops and evening activities for kids (for an extra fee).